chadwireman4/Project-Code-Components/README.md

 <h2>Overview of MicroManage &mu;</h2>
   <h3>What Does MicroManage do?</h3>
-    MicroManage&mu; is a scheduling service which combines an intuitive and minimilast UI to a Postgres database which allows users to plan out their days, weeks, months, and years. <br>
+    MicroManage&mu; is a scheduling service which combines an intuitive and minimilast user interface to a database which allows users to plan out their days, weeks, months, and years. <br>